okta/okta-spring-boot/README.md

 ## That's it!

-To test things out we can use curl:
+To test things out you can use curl:

 ```bash
 $ curl http://localhost:8080/hello-oauth \